ahugo93/Milestone-Project-1-Browser-Game/README.md

 The pseudocode should describe in plain, simple language the logic of the game.
 Describe the logic involved in player decisions.
   - What are the choices available to the player?
-    The player has 10 attempts with 3 hints per game at guessing the key word.
+    The player has 10 attempts with 1 hint per game at guessing the key word.
     The alphabet with be shown below guesses will remove letters.
-    Player can also choose to click the hint button for 1 of 3 hints or play again to restart or try a different key word.
+    Player can also choose to click the hint button for a hint or play again to restart or try a different key word.
   - What happens when the player makes a choice? if the player guesses a letter correct letters will come off board and nothing will appear on canvas if player guesses incorrectly a piece of the hangman will appear